 All local bylaws that restrict goods delivery at any time of day have been suspended.

 The secondary resale of food, medical supplies, personal protective equipment, cleaning and other essential supplies is banned; and the order allows the Province to limit quantities of some items purchased at point of sale.
-The Province will work with retailers and industry to identify those items.

 For further information, please contact Greg Wilson, Director, Government Relations (B.C.) at [email protected] and (604) 730-5254, or Avery Bruenjes, Policy Analyst, Government Relations and Regulatory Affairs at [email protected] and (604) 730-5251.